geppox62/arduino_domotic_house/README.md

 Aftwerards I created three folders:
 - arduino_with_images : I've addes the management of two small images on the web page
 - fishino_xml  :  same project with the use of Fishino Mega instead of Arduino Mega (in this way we can use wi-fi)
-- fishino_json :  same project buf the ajax protocol is done with json instead of xml file
+- fishino_json :  same project but the ajax protocol is done with json instead of xml file